 When speaking of Eastern culture, people would be most likely to think of China or Japan.
 But there are many other countries in Asia and their rich culture, history, and landscapes to explore like Thailand, Malaysia, and Vietnam.
 Vietnam is the place of origin of Pho, ao dai, conical hat (non la), and where you can learn about one of the important world events in late 20th-century history, the Vietnam War.
 This travel guide will help you answer the question “Where is Vietnam?” and other useful travel tips, such as when to visit, how you can visit, and what places are there to tour in Vietnam.

-Vietnam's area is 331,210 square km in total, including 310,070 square km mainland and 21,140 square km ocean.
+Vietnam’s area is 331,210 square km in total, including 310,070 square km mainland and 21,140 square km ocean.
 The country has a long S-shaped with a 1,650 km gap between the northernmost point and the southernmost point.
-The most narrowed part of the country is in Quang Binh province, about 50 km in width, and the widest is in the north, 600 km in diameter.
+The narrowest part of the country is in Quang Binh province, about 50 km in width, and the widest is in the north, 600 km in diameter.

 There are 2,800 islands and reefs in Vietnam including the Spratly Islands and the Paracel Islands.
 There are also a lot of mountains, hills, highlands, and forests on the mainland.
 The level of land only accounts for a small part of the area; the Red River Delta and the Mekong Delta are among them and are considered the “rice bowl” in Vietnam because they are the primary places producing rice.
 There is also rice production in the low-level coastline, but every year the Central and the North of Vietnam’s coasts are usually damaged and flooded as a consequence of typhoons.

-In Vietnam, there are 1,500 - 3,000 hours of sunlight and temperature varies from 5 degrees Celsius to 37 degrees Celsius depends on many factors such as seasons and your location (a high place or low-level place, in the North, the Central, or the South of Vietnam).
+In Vietnam, there are 1,500 – 3,000 hours of sunlight and temperature varies from 5 degrees Celsius to 37 degrees Celsius depending on many factors such as seasons and your location (a high place or low-level place, in the North, the Central, or the South of Vietnam).
 In the 50-year period from 1964 to 2014, the temperature has increased by about 0.5 degrees Celsius each year.

 Another common annoyance is the scam, even from taxi drivers and sellers; you need to ask for the price before buying or using a service.
-And don’t take anything from strangers, they might try to drug or frame you into buying something and usually at an extremely high price.
-Even though small budget tours are not always scams, but when doing your trip to Vietnam with reliable agencies you will be able to avoid the danger of sitting on cheap fare private bus tours, which usually end up very dangerous as the drivers drive faster than the speed limit, in drowsy state and carry more than the bus passenger capacity to reduce average costs of each trip.
+And don’t take anything from strangers, they might try to drug or frame you into buying something usually at an extremely high price.
+Even though small budget tours are not always scams, when doing your trip to Vietnam with reliable agencies you will be able to avoid the danger of sitting on cheap fare private bus tours, which usually end up very dangerous as the drivers drive faster than the speed limit, in drowsy state and carry more than the bus passenger capacity to reduce average costs of each trip.

 Read more about Scams and Annoyances in Vietnam

-Your concern with health risk could include water and sanitation issues; remember to drink only bottled or boiled water because the water supply and treatment in Vietnam still have many problems to fix especially with waste disposal.
+Your concern with health risks could include water and sanitation issues; remember to drink only bottled or boiled water because the water supply and treatment in Vietnam still have many problems to fix especially with waste disposal.
 Electrical safety is also what you may want to check out.
 The electricity voltage in Vietnam is 220V, and there are uncovered or poorly covered electrical wires on the street, so be aware of electric shock, especially in the rainy season.